MirjamC/xml-workshop/_sources/5_example_BS.md

 books = pd.DataFrame(booklist, columns=("identifier", "title", "description", "name")
 ```

 This code works as follows.
 You declare the variable 'books', which will be used to store all the information.
-Then you let Python know that you want to create a DataFrame.
-The content of this dataframe is the list 'booklist', which we just created.
-We then tell Python how we want to name the columns (this is in the same order as the order of the variables in the list).
+Then you let Python know that you want to create a Dataframe.
+The content of this Dataframe is the list 'booklist', which we just created.
+We then tell Python how we want to name the columns (this should be in the same order as the order of the variables in the list).

 You can show the dataframe you just created by typing:
 ```